 The employee enters the employment exchange with the knowledge that the employer's promise is limited not by contract but by law.
 The employer enters the exchange also knowing that there is a specific, legal limit to its contribution to the retirement system.
 In Ohio, there is no legal means to enforce the unfunded liability of the pension/OPEB plan as against the public employer.
 State law operates to mitigate/lessen the moral obligation of the public employer to the employee, because all parties enter the employment exchange with notice as to the law.
-For STRS, the plan's fiduciary net OPEB position was sufficient to cover the plan's total OPEB liability resulting in a net OPEB asset for fiscal year 2019 that is allocated to each school based on its proportionate share.
 The retirement system is responsible for the administration of the pension and OPEB plans.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2019 (Unaudited)
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2021 (Unaudited)